-* Badge available in 22 languages: English, French, Spanish, Italian, German, Dutch, Portuguese, Roumanian, Swedish, Turkish, Greek, Russian, Danish, Norwegian, Japanese, Papiamento, Icelandic, Indonesian, Hindi, Hindi in Devanagari, Polish, Gujarati, and your language too if you send me a translation.
+* Badge available in 27 languages: English, French, Spanish, Italian, German, Dutch, Portuguese, Roumanian, Swedish, Turkish, Greek, Russian, Danish, Norwegian, Japanese, Papiamento, Icelandic, Indonesian, Hindi, Hindi in Devanagari, Polish, Gujarati, Estonian, Hungarian, Irish Gaelic, Thai, Vietnamese and your language too if you send me a translation.

 Reiki treatment can take you from barely coping to living your life with vibrance and gratitude.
 I can also help you create a well-being program that works for you in your life, with steps that you'll actually take.
 Learn more about Reiki Treatment

 I teach Reiki classes in New York City each month.
 In the First degree class, you will learn how to practice Reiki on yourself and share treatment informally with family, friends, and pets.
 Learn more about Reiki Training

 I honestly didn’t know what to expect from your First degree class, but what I got from it is invaluable.
 You are beyond poetic.
 The words that come from your mouth are well thought out, meaningful, and penetrated my soul.
 These past three days have meant more to me than you can imagine so thank you, thank you so much. —

 Whether you’ve just taken First degree Reiki training or you’re a seasoned professional, you likely have questions and want credible information about Reiki.